1. Why is the University of Miami a great place to study?

 9. What is the scholarly project?

 The scholarly project is a practice initiative.
 It involves identifying a problem, and formulating an intervention.
 This problem can be clinical, administrative, policy, educational, or research.
-Your scholarly project will be implemented during your eighth semester.
+Your scholarly project will be implemented during your seventh semester.

 10. Who is admitted to the program?